joakimk/algotrader/README.md

 ## Unfinished broker integrations

+- Fix API
-- [Fix API](https://help.ctrader.com/fix/#advanced-trading-robots) seems very intresting since it can work with many brokers and seems to be free (?) to use on for example skilling when using c-trader.
-That also has the benefit of very small spreads, almost no fees and very reliable TP/Stop orders (as far as I have experienced trading manually for a while).
-"A FIX API can be obtained via cTrader with no conditions applied such as minimum trading volume or minimum deposit size.".
+  - Very intresting since it can work with many brokers and seems to be free (?) to use on for example Skilling when using c-trader.
+  - That also has the benefit of very small spreads, almost no fees and very reliable TP/Stop orders (market orders will stop out almost exactly where you say except in exceptional cases where the market moves very quicky).
+  - "A [FIX API](https://help.ctrader.com/fix/#advanced-trading-robots) can be obtained via cTrader with no conditions applied such as minimum trading volume or minimum deposit size.".
 - [Nordnet](https://github.com/joakimk/algotrader-nordnet)

 ## Related resources